django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

     - Review all proposed [workgroups](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=1074764488) together in this TC meeting.
 Also check [workgroups documentation](https://github.com/django-cms/django-cms-mgmt/blob/master/work%20contribution/work%20groups.md)
         - Approved by everyone present
     - [Update PR closing process](https://docs.google.com/document/d/1TaJ0dIBuA_8_k2FphOFatNkQjhNSKj9qSFZ_rSEOJj0/edit) -> [Example](https://github.com/django-cms/django-cms/pull/6758#event-3756117723)
+        - Next steps
-        - Next steps: Nicolai to check whether to add another scenario to the template that fits to the example case (ask Andrew)
+            - Nicolai to check whether to add another scenario to the template that fits to the example case (ask Andrew)
     - Review of Assignment: Victor reports on 3.8 CMS testing, Victor to onboard Lisa for testing
         - djangocms 3.8 & django 3.0 has been deployed to 3 projects on the last week
             - the codebase utilized
                 - https://gitlab.com/effective-altruism/ea-cms-template
                 - https://gitlab.com/what-digital/djangocms-template
+        - Next steps
-        - Next steps: Nicolai to help onboard Lisa in order to upgrade django-cms demo to 3.8
+            - Nicolai to help onboard Lisa in order to upgrade django-cms demo to 3.8
     - Review of Assignment: Victor / Andrew report on djangocms-url-manager / djangocms-link rewrite plans (3.7 compatibility is confirmed) -> Nicolai to create workgroup(s) with Andrew / Victor on it.
-        - Next steps:
+        - Next steps
             - Andrew: to attach a link to a working cms 4 server
             - Victor: to share a url to a public server with djangocms-link-all
                 - we created a new channel on slack `workgroup-new-link-plugin` - the details are there
     - Review of Assignment: Andrew to do an intro with his contact for a django CMS 4 demo.
 Mario reports on django CMS v4 demo schedule
+        - Next steps
-        - Next steps: Demo scheduled to be presented to Victor
+            - Demo scheduled to be presented to Victor
     - django CMS 3.8.0 release schedule
+        - Next steps
-        - Next steps: TC to give Go for Gold Release next TC meeting.
+            - TC to give Go for Gold Release next TC meeting.
 Release scheduled for Wednesday after TC meeting
     - New feature request: Iacopo updates regarding a feature request (export / import of page trees) from a client
-        - Next steps:
+        - Next steps
             - Victor: to invite Vlad to dca slack channel, create a workgroup channel for it, ask him to find the existing codebase
             - Iacopo to update TC on feature request after more exploration/analysis
     - Support enquiry regarding get_translatable_content removed in https://github.com/django-cms/django-cms/commit/b1d1d50fac1532dfa650fe7ea2dfa8e85727fec0
         - Next steps
-         - Iacopo will get in contact with the person who closed the PR and report back on the status to the next TC meeting.
+            - Iacopo will get in contact with the person who closed the PR and report back next TC meeting.
     - Feedback on guest post topics https://docs.google.com/spreadsheets/d/1jNCtIUDmsj-qZZPe7yq73umR7FGra_3H39hqTjgvyAQ/edit#gid=1394201430
         - No feedback
 4. news & updates for dCA MarCom
-        - Workgroup announcement
+        - Workgroup announcement next week
 6. review log entry together, approve and post

-## Friday 09.10.2020 (WiP, current Meeting)
+## Friday 09.10.2020
 #### Agenda Points
 <small>TBD in in the first 5 min of the meeting</small>
 1. add new entry for next meeting from template